Dedicated Defense Against Minnesota DWI Charges

 DWI cases in Minnesota have a civil component and a criminal component.
 These different parts of the case are described below:

-- Civil DWI: The civil component of the case is the implied consent hearing – the proceeding in which the Minnesota Department of Public Safety has revoked, canceled or suspended your Minnesota driving privileges, and you are contesting the legitimacy of that revocation, suspension or cancellation.
+- Civil DWI: The civil component of the case is the implied consent hearing.
+After the Minnesota Department of Public Safety has revoked, canceled or suspended your Minnesota driving privileges, this is the proceeding in which you can contest the legitimacy of that revocation, suspension or cancellation.

 - Criminal DWI: The criminal component of the case can result in a criminal record, jail time, fines and court costs.